-If you think that you can’t afford to buy a home, the government’s Help To Buy scheme could offer you the chance to get your foot onto the first rung of the property ladder.
+If you think that you can’t afford to buy a home in England, the government’s Help To Buy scheme could offer you the chance to get your foot on the first rung of the property ladder.

 However, before you take the plunge into buying a home, you need to know what you are getting yourself into.
 For example, it may not be possible to sublet a room or to buy the whole property in certain cases.

 With this in mind, you could benefit from expert legal advice from specialist property solicitors.

 Here at First4Lawyers, we can explain your rights in clear and easy terms to help you understand your options, and also help with your conveyancing should you make a purchase.
 Please contact us for more information.

 What is the Help To Buy scheme?Help To Buy is a government-backed initiative, only available in England, that helps to get people on to the property ladder, who might otherwise not be able to afford it.
 The options are:

 - Help to Buy: Equity Loan

 The Government lends you up to 20% of the cost of a new-build home.
 You need to have a 5% deposit and be able to get a 75% mortgage to cover the rest of the value.